 where $k, b, v$ are some constants, $c$ is the central charge and $h^{(\mathrm{b})}_i$ are the \emph{boundary} scaling dimensions (a single chiral sector) set by the conformal boundary conditions of the microscopic edge.
 The decomposition into bulk weights $(h_i,\bar h_i)$ and the momentum quantization $P\propto (h_i-\bar h_i)$ apply to periodic chains.

-Excitation gap defined as the energy difference between the first excited state and the ground state—as a function of system size L, $\Delta^{(\mathrm{b})}_1=E_1- E_0$.
-One can see that the finite-size gap decreases steadily as L grows
+The excitation gap is defined as the energy difference between the first excited state and the ground state, $\Delta^{(\mathrm{b})}_1=E_1-E_0$.
+As a function of system size $L$, this finite-size gap decreases steadily as $L$ grows,

 Fitting the numerical data for $E_0(L)$ and $E_1(L)$ by the functions \eqref{energies} and using the values for the central charge $c= 2.191 \pm 0.004$, we have obtained the numerical value for the smallest boundary scaling dimension accessible in the open-chain spectrum via DMRG within the symmetry sector to be $h^{(\mathrm{b})}_1 = 0.04 \pm 0.02$, within the available precision.
 Directly extracting the bulk weights $(h,\bar h)$ and the momentum quantization $P\propto (h_i-\bar h_i)$ requires periodic boundary conditions and momentum resolution.
 The presented calculations have been done for an open system of sizes $L= 10 \sim 160 $.